Tahina73/hello-world/README.md

 # hello-world
-This repository is for practicing the GitHub Flow. /b
+This repository is for practicing the GitHub Flow. author : Antsa RAZAFINIMARO
-author: Antsa RAZAFINIMARO